jpoika/t2-pwa-starter/README.md

 Many of these functions are used "auto-magically" by **RouteItem**.

-This interfaces provides other functions that might not be commenly used.
+This interface provides other functions that might not be commonly used.